 – SCMAC does NOT accept Semi, Tractor, or Heavy Equipment Tires.

 For more information on dates and locations, call the Saginaw County Mosquito Abatement Commission, 989-755-5751, or visit www.scmac.org/Tires.htm

 Used motor oil:

 If motor oil bottles are completely empty, they may be disposed of in the trash.
 Do not place them in your recycling container.
 Leftover motor oil is considered a hazardous waste and cannot be placed at the curb as trash.
 Motor oil can be dropped off at one of MMWA’s Household Hazardous Waste events.
-MMWA’s 2017 household special waste program has concluded; drop-off days will return in Spring 2018.
-Please hold onto all problem waste materials until then, as there are no other paint and hazardous waste disposal programs offered in Saginaw County.
+There are no other hazardous waste disposal programs offered in Saginaw County.
 Call our office at (989) 781-9555 or check under events for the latest drop off dates.